Notavatarkorra/notavatarkorra.github.io/launching in creative business paper.md

 haven't been comfortable , get used to being uncomfortable

 when we face adversity we find the stuff that we are made of

+emotional connection to money
+the confidence to talk to clients outsourcing because trying to keep the profit to yourslefs keeps the profit away from you he taught someone to help them got him to do 60 percent then more and kept going and it gave him the capability run everything give a little bit of work away to get so much more of a return

+built self up brick by brick
+the lens